andreas-berg/hass-entsoe-dayahead/README.md

 The sensors can be added using the web UI.
 In the web UI you can add your API-key and country and the sensors will automatically be added to your system.
 There is an optional field for an cost modifyer template.

-### Cost Modifyer Template
+~~### Cost Modifyer Template~~

-In the optional field `Price Modifyer Template` a template to modify the price to add additional costs, such as fixed costs per kWh and VAT, can be added.
-When left empty, no additional costs are added.
+~~In the optional field `Price Modifyer Template` a template to modify the price to add additional costs, such as fixed costs per kWh and VAT, can be added.
+When left empty, no additional costs are added.~~
-In this template `now()` always refers start of the hour of that price and `current_price` refers to the price itself.
-This way day ahead price can be modified to correct for extra costs.
+~~In this template `now()` always refers start of the hour of that price and `current_price` refers to the price itself.
+This way day ahead price can be modified to correct for extra costs.~~

-An example template is given below.
-You can find and share other templates [here](https://github.com/JaccoR/hass-entso-e/discussions/categories/price-modifyer-templates).
 ```
 {% set s = {
     "extra_cost": 0.5352,